AlxndrHQ/CSC151Labs/README.md

   You can use any scores between 20-30 for score1 and score2.
   RE-RUN your program and take another screenshot of the output.
 [So, you should have 2 screenshot, one is with the original data, and the second one is of the new data set once you add another record to your data file] -[Completed]: print student information to CSC152_P1Output.txt

-[Future] -[Completed] set new name (First/Last) -[Completed] get new name (First/Last) -[Completed] set new scores (setScores) -[Completed] configure average and message for aStudent object -[Completed] set newScore3 for each aStudent object -[Completed] set newAverage for each aStudent object
+[Future]

+- [Completed] set new name (First/Last)
+- [Completed] get new name (First/Last)
+- [Completed] set new scores (setScores)
+- [Completed] configure average and message for aStudent object
+- [Completed] set newScore3 for each aStudent object
+- [Completed] set newAverage for each aStudent object

-## WilliamsJrS_P5v2
+## CSC151_P5v2

-[TODO] Overall:
+[Completed] Overall:

 - The data file, each row representing a record of student.
 It contains first name, last name, and 5 quizzes score.
-Your task is to read these data from an input file and then calculate the quiz total and average for each student as well as the class statistics, for min score, max score, and average score for each quiz. -[Completed]: read name, and score from file for each student -[Completed]: calculate the quiz total and average for each student -[Completed]: calculate the class min score, max score, & average score
+Your task is to read these data from an input file and then calculate the quiz total and average for each student as well as the class statistics, for min score, max score, and average score for each quiz.
+- [Completed]: read name, and score from file for each student
+- [Completed]: calculate the quiz total and average for each student
+- [Completed]: calculate the class min score, max score, & average score

-- Your task is to read these data from an input file and then calculate the quiz total and average for each student as well as the class statistics, for min score, max score, and average score for each quiz. -[Completed]: Need quiz total and average for each student
+- Your task is to read these data from an input file and then calculate the quiz total and average for each student as well as the class statistics, for min score, max score, and average score for each quiz.
+- [Completed]: Need quiz total and average for each student

-- (1) Read a list of persons from a file (given on blackboard, “LASTNAME_Scores.txt” – replace LASTNAME with your last name for this program) – using Scanner object, Each line contains 7 columns: first_name, last_name, and 5 quizzes scores. -[Completed]: use scanner object to read file "WilliamsJr_Scores.txt"
+- (1) Read a list of persons from a file (given on blackboard, “LASTNAME_Scores.txt” – replace LASTNAME with your last name for this program) – using Scanner object, Each line contains 7 columns: first_name, last_name, and 5 quizzes scores.
+- [Completed]: use scanner object to read file "WilliamsJr_Scores.txt"

-- (2) For each student and scores in the file, the program will (a) calculate each student total score and average score (only 2 decimal point) -[Completed]: calculate each students total score and average score (round to 2 decimal places)
+- (2) For each student and scores in the file, the program will (a) calculate each student total score and average score (only 2 decimal point)
+- [Completed]: calculate each students total score and average score (round to 2 decimal places)

-- (3) At the end, the program will print out the statistics summary of this class (a) min average score for this class (b) max average score for this class (c) average for this class (d) total number of students -[Completed]: Print class min average score (lowest students average) -[Completed]: Print class max average score (highest students average) -[Completed]: Print class average score (all students average) -[Completed]: Print total number of students in class
+- (3) At the end, the program will print out the statistics summary of this class (a) min average score for this class (b) max average score for this class (c) average for this class (d) total number of students
+- [Completed]: Print class min average score (lowest students average)
+- [Completed]: Print class max average score (highest students average)
+- [Completed]: Print class average score (all students average)
+- [Completed]: Print total number of students in class

 - (4) You will also write the exact same output you print on the screen to a file call, LastnameFirstInit_P5Output.txt -[Completed]: write stats to file: "WilliamsJrS_P5Output.txt"

 [Future]:

-- Create setters and getters for this program [TODO]Optimize: calculating class average
+- Create setters and getters for this program
+  - [TODO]Optimize: calculating class average
-  [TODO]min score
+  - [TODO]min score
-  [TODO]max score
+  - [TODO]max score
-  [TODO]class min average score
+  - [TODO]class min average score
-  [TODO]class max average score
+  - [TODO]class max average score

-## WilliamsJrS_P5
+## CSC151_P5

 [TODO] Overall:

 - Your task is to read these data from an input file and then calculate the quiz total and average for each student as well as the class statistics, for min score, max score, and average score for each quiz.

-[COMPLETED] 1st:

-- read a list of persons from a file using Scanner object.
+- [COMPLETED] 1st: read a list of persons from a file using Scanner object.
 Each line contains 7 columns: first_name, last_name, and 5 quizzes scores

-[COMPLETED] 2nd:

-- For each student and scores in the file, the program will (a) calculate each student's total score and average score (only 2 decimal points)
+- [COMPLETED] 2nd: For each student and scores in the file, the program will (a) calculate each student's total score and average score (only 2 decimal points)

-[Completed] 3rd:

-- At the end, the program will print out the statistics summary of this class (a) min average score for this class (b) max average score for this class (c) average for this class (d) total number of students 1.
+- [Completed] 3rd: At the end, the program will print out the statistics summary of this class (a) min average score for this class (b) max average score for this class (c) average for this class (d) total number of students 1.
 Needs a counter for all the scores of the class (classScoreTotal) 2.
 Needs a counter for minimum average (classMinAverage) 3.
 Needs a counter for maximum average (classMaxAverage) 4.
-Needs a counter for total number of students (classStudentTotal) -[Completed]: needs to get accurate reading of min and max values from each student
+Needs a counter for total number of students (classStudentTotal)
+- [Completed]: needs to get accurate reading of min and max values from each student

-[Completed] 4th:

-- You will also write the exact same output you print on the screen to a file called, LastnameFirstInit_P5Output.txt
+- [Completed] 4th: You will also write the exact same output you print on the screen to a file called, LastnameFirstInit_P5Output.txt

 ## IceCream.java